tsmetana/cpm/README.md

 ```

 This will:
-* Find the location where the container root filesystems reside (`/var/lib/machines` by default); optionall the locaction can be
+* Find the location where the container root filesystems reside (`/var/lib/machines` by default); optionally the location can be
 specified explicitly (`-D` option).
 * Create the new root directory if not exists already (`/var/lib/machines/my_machine` in the example).
 * Install the `httpd` package and all its dependencies using the `/var/lib/machines/my_machine` as the installation root

 TODO:
-* Add user iteractivity
+* Add user interactivity (confirmations; progress)
 * Do not install %doc files
 * Automatically clean up the dnf cache inside the container
 * Allow the source repository selection